 HOAT coolants formulations are not compatible with OAT coolants because they do contain nitrites.
 They should not be mixed together.

-If you have red coolant in your cooling system, you have an Extended Life Coolant.
+If you have a red coolant in your cooling system, you have an Extended Life Coolant.
 This coolant is recommended for use in Toyota, Scion,

-It can be used in any engine requiring a OAT engine coolant.
+It can be used in any engine requiring an OAT engine coolant.

 Red coolant offers 150k miles of protection.
 Like other OAT coolants, don’t mix it with nitrate or silicate-based antifreeze.